Updated: Dec 3, 2021

 + + + + + + +

-NEW ~ The Worship and Music Committee is looking for any and all volunteers who are interested in special singing, either solo or with others and/or playing an instrument for additional special music to enhance our worship service and should be coordinated with Ed Walakovits–Music Director.
+The Worship and Music Committee is always looking for any and all volunteers who are interested in special singing, either solo or with others and/or playing an instrument for additional special music to enhance our worship service and should be coordinated with Ed Walakovits–Music Director.

 Endowment Committee News!

-2020 Fall Endowment Grant Applications will be available in the church office, endowment mailbox in August.
-Please contact the church office and an application will be sent to you.
-Deadline for applications is October 18, 2020.
+2021 Fall Endowment Grant applications will be available in the church office, endowment mailbox in August.
+Electronic copies of the application are also available by emailing the church office and should be returned to the church office via email (email@example.com).
+Deadline for applications is October 10, 2021.